-How to Apply
+How to apply

-Applications open on Wednesday 8 November at 10:00 (GMT) and close on Thursday 30 November at 16:00 (GMT).
+Applications for both IST and traditional core surgical training (CST) posts are made through Oriel.
 Offers will be made on the basis of preferences and scores achieved at interview.
 For more information, please see our FAQs.

-How will the pilot work?
+How the pilot works